mattsdni/fired/README.md

 * MongoDB - https://docs.mongodb.com/manual/

 ## Getting Started
+Install Node.js v8.4.0 and npm v4.6.1

+#### Frontend
+To start frontend dev run this command

+    cd frontend/ && npm install

+    npm start

+Then download Expo for your phone and scan the QR code to get started.

+#### Backend
 Set up your dev environment by running these commands in a terminal:

-    brew install nodejs

     cd backend/ && npm install